cbruegg/immutability-demo/README.md

 On top of this, we're using the [Arrow-Kt](https://arrow-kt.io/docs/optics/lens/#composition) library to generate the lenses for us using a similar code-generation approach as in _Option 2_.
 Thus, we don't need to manually specify any lenses anymore.
 The more lenses are used in an application, the more useful this advantage becomes.

-In this option, we've simplified both the entity definitions in `Entity.Kt` and the usage in `Main.kt`.
+In this option, we've simplified both the entity definitions in `Entity.kt` and the usage in `Main.kt`.